20 Jul 2025

 Project overview

-In 2023 I was responsible for the design of the brand identity and webpages of PixelBuilds.
-My responsibilities included research, UX strategy, interface design, copywriting, and interactive animation.
+In 2023, I was responsible for the design of the brand identity and webpages of PixelBuilds.
+My responsibilities included research, UX strategy, interface design, copywriting, and animation.
+I worked as the sole designer on this project, collaborating with two developers.
+The project was volunteer-led and non-profit, so all work was done pro bono over a three-month period.

-PixelBuilds is an open-source Android operating system, meant to bring new features and optimize older devices which were no longer supported by the manufacturer.
+PixelBuilds is an open-source Android operating system, designed to bring new features and improve performance on older devices no longer supported by the manufacturer.

 The goal was to create a clean, beginner-friendly website that clearly communicates the projects goal, how to use it and how to get involved, without overwhelming visitors with technical language.